Political newcomer scores historic win over Democratic incumbent

 "Every state needs to divest from ICE detention facilities now.
 Our government needs to do a full audit, and if we are providing any real estate leases to these facilities, if we are accepting any campaign contributions from these detention contractors, we have to divest," she told ABC News last week.

+Crowley conceded the race to Ocasio-Cortez Tuesday night, first by playing the ballad, "Born to Run," on his guitar.

-In a statement released Tuesday night, Crowley conceded the race to Ocasio-Cortez, saying "It has been the honor of a lifetime to represent Queens and the Bronx."
+His performance was followed by a more formal acknowledgement of his unexpected loss, saying in a statement, "It has been the honor of a lifetime to represent Queens and the Bronx."

 "I want to congratulate Ms. Ocasio-Cortez on her victory tonight.
 I look forward to supporting her and all Democrats this November," Crowley said in the statement, "The Trump administration is a threat to everything we stand for here in Queens and the Bronx, and if we don't win back the House this November, we will lose the nation we love.
 This is why we must come together.
 We will only be able to stop Donald Trump and the Republican Congress by working together, as a united Democratic Party."